 “And I like playing complicated people — that’s the challenge.
 I like the darkness.
 Because nobody wants to know about your dreams.
 They want to know about the shit stuff — I think it’s about intimacy.”

-In The ABC Murders, Farren certainly had plenty of darkness to sink his teeth into.
-From the beginning of the show, we see his character harbouring dark secrets in a distinctly creepy boarding house — his precious typewriter holding the only hope of spelling out some answers.
+In The ABC Murders, Farren certainly had plenty of darkness to sink his teeth into as Cust, an unnerving character harbouring dark secrets in a distinctly creepy 1930s boarding house.
 And, when he finally goes toe-to-toe with John Malkovich’s ageing Poirot, things get really dicey.

 “In the actual show, we spend a lot of time mirroring, chasing or surrounding each other” explains Farren, “so we didn’t see much of each other on set.
 But it was incredible to be able to sit in a back room with that guy and hear some of his great stories.
 He’s obviously a titan.”